 - Offers a practical risk assessment model for pipelines without the need for complicated, expensive software

-- Provides examples of all pipeline hazard identification techniques and how are they used to produce consistent results
+- Provides examples of all pipeline hazard identification techniques and how they are used to produce consistent results

 Professionals involved in pipeline design and risk assessment working in oil and gas and petrochemical industries; university researchers and students studying risk management and assessments and pipeline risk assessment in particular

 1. Background and Historic Perspective

 5. Pipeline Failure Mode and Frequency